azkarashid546/Calculator-of-Grading/README.md

+# Desription
+The grading calculator is an intuitive tool that helps students and educators simplify academic assessments.
+It calculates overall grades based on customizable weightings for assignments and provides insights into averages and letter grades.
+With visual progress tracking, it empowers users to enhance their academic performance.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
 ## Available Scripts

 In the project directory, you can run: